FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/news/more/1999-10-04-more-media-news-on-lenas-death.md

 description: The media blitz on the death of Lena Zavaroni continues
 media: Various Media Articles
 post_description: A list of just some of the articles published on this day.
-categories: [BBC News Wales, Daily Mail, Mirror, News Letter - Belfast, London, Northern Ireland, OnThisDay4October]
+categories: [BBC-News-Wales, Daily-Mail, Mirror, News-Letter - Belfast, London, Northern-Ireland, OnThisDay4October]
 ---

 **The media blitz on the death of Lena Zavaroni continues:**